Discover Swiss Financial Secrets That Maximize Your Money!

 A savings goal on Yuh (Source: yuh.com)

-You can also do peer-to-peer transfers to other users of the application.
-This feature is good if you know other users of the app.
-They also have the usual features like savings goals I do not see any use for.
+You can also do peer-to-peer transfers to other users of the application, which is good if you know other users of the app.
+They also have the usual features, like savings projects, which I do not see any use for.
 These things are present in most digital banks.

 They also have integrated ebills in their app.

 Yuh supports Google Pay, Apple Pay, and Samsung Pay if you want to pay with your phone.
-Since May 2023, they also support TWINT with their Yuh TWINT app.
+Since May 2023, they have also provided support for TWINT with their Yuh TWINT app.
 So, Yuh has complete mobile payment support.

 Several new features are planned, like virtual debit cards and teen accounts.
 You can consult their roadmap to follow their progress.